The Puppet Game

 In the Puppet Game, children transform into string puppets that can only move when the puppet-maker is asleep, introducing the concepts of stillness, suspense and theatrical fun.

-This game builds anticipation, focus and body awareness while sparking giggles and creativity - especially when Geppetto gets a fright!
+This game builds anticipation, focus and body awareness while being super fun and creative - especially when Geppetto gets a fright!

 Children performing in class